tckelly38/Scratch/Schedule Checker/README.md

 List of assumptions:

-*python and pip installed
+* python and pip installed

-*selenium, time, smtplib, and beautifulsoup4 installed
+* selenium, time, smtplib, and beautifulsoup4 installed

-*firefox installed(can switch to driver of your choice if you so desire)
+* firefox installed(can switch to driver of your choice if you so desire)

-*have valid credentials
+* have valid credentials

+* Has gmail account